Skip to main content

 Knights of the Temple: Infernal Crusade Game Cover

-Knights of the Temple: Infernal Crusade is a single player and multiplayer hack and slash game with a fantasy theme.
+Knights of the Temple: Infernal Crusade is a single player and multiplayer hack and slash game with fantasy, medieval, historical and violence themes.
 It was developed by Starbreeze Studios and was released on December 25, 2019.
 It received negative reviews from critics and positive reviews from players.

 Skip User Reviews